Kubernetes in Depth — Storage, Security, and Advanced Features

 Authentication

-OpenID Connect: Integrates with external identity providers for user authentication.
+OpenID Connect: For external identity providers.

 Authorization

-Node Authorization: Restricts kubelet access to node-specific resources.
+Node Authorization: Limits kubelet to node-specific resources.

 Admission Controllers